openingscience/book/_posts/2013-08-13-dynamic_publication_formats.md

 quality-granting authority (journal) has to be passed.
 Working as well as published versions can be reused by other authors.](/images/dynamic_publication_formats_5.jpg)

-### Tranclusion, pull-requests, and forking—Lifecycle and history
+### Transclusion, pull-requests, and forking—Lifecycle and history

 The lifecycle of a dynamic publication is much harder to define than the life cycle of a static, traditional publication.
 Concepts such as